simonceddy/footy-typescript/readme.md

 - `GET /api/factory/match` - generates a random match between two teams
 - `GET /api/factory/league` - generates an entire league of 18 teams
 - `GET /api/simulation/match` - runs a simulation on a randomly generated matchup and returns the results
+- `GET /api/simulation/match/schema` - gets the schema for a user submitted matchup request body
 - `POST /api/simulation/match` - runs a simulation from a user submitted matchup returns the results
 - `GET /*` - client routing handled by react-router
 - static routing for the client directory